hoverkraft-tech/docker-base-images/images/ci-helm/README.md

 - yq
 - jq
-- curl
+- cURL
-- openssl
+- OpenSSL
-- git
+- Git

 We also add some scripts to make life easier :